smartdevicelink/sdl_evolution/proposals/nnnn-sdl_on_qnx700_agl.md

 Utils component will be affected by modification of SDL Core and providing ability to pass SDLC certification.

-Utils component provides all SDL layers platform agnostic interface for communication with the operation system:
+Utils component provides all SDL layers platform agnostic interface for communication with the operating system:
  - file system operations;
  - threads and sync primitives;
  - timers;
  - logging;
  - system resource collecting.

- Currently Utils component is platform agnostic but it may require some minor modification in scope of compilation for QNX anf AGL.
+ Currently Utils component is platform agnostic but it may require some minor modification in scope of compilation for QNX and AGL.

 ### Provide ability for automated testing